Markup & Margin Planning calculator for Contractors & Trades Businesses

 - Does not factor in cash flow timing - a profitable job on paper can cause cash flow problems if payment terms are net-60 or longer.

-- Breakeven analysis uses a simple fixed overhead model — seasonal fluctuations in overhead are not captured.
+- Breakeven analysis uses a simple fixed-cost model - seasonal fluctuations, demand, taxes, cash flow, and mixed job sizes are not captured.

 - Does not include change order margin, retainage, or holdback provisions common in construction contracts.